 You have set up your online order form without leaving your WordPress dashboard and are ready to see the orders and profits roll in - but wait!

-I have five powerful bonus tips to boost conversions and profits from the order form.
+Here are five powerful bonus tips to boost conversions and profits from the order form.

 Order bumps are complementary suggestions to your customers that the buyers can add to their carts with just a click!